anhtramnguyen/Webcrawler/README.md

 # Webcrawler
 Build Your Own Web Crawler

-The goal of this project is to build a very simple web crawler which fetches URLs and outputs crawl results to some sort of log or console as the crawl proceeds.
+The goal of this project is to build a very simple web crawler which fetches URLs and outputs crawl results to stdout as the crawl proceeds.

 Basic Crawler